dotnet/msquic/README.md

 # MsQuic for .NET

-This repo contains sources for the MsQuic private transport package which lights up HTTP/3 support in .NET.
+This repo contains sources for the MsQuic private transport package which lights up QUIC and HTTP/3 support in .NET.

+The package is only intended for _testing_ purposes, for the cases where official MsQuic package is not available.

 ## Building